manoharsuggula/Simple-Prolog-Interpreter/README.md

 # Simple-Prolog-Interpreter

 Instructions to compile and run the code
 $ make

 $ .\evaluate

+Steps
-We need to give the database file first.
+First we need to give the database file first.

-| ?- ['test1.pl'].
+| ?- ['test.pl'].

 The database will be loaded.

-Now we need to give queries.
+Then we can start with giving the queries.
 Ex:

 | ?- f(a).